JeffreyJiaruiYang/news_feed_demo/README.md

 ## How to Run

 This application **must be run using a local web server**.
 This is because it uses the `fetch()` API to load the `news_updated.json` file, and most browsers block `fetch()` requests for local files (`file://`) due to security restrictions (CORS policy).

+If you want see the demo directly, use https://jeffreyjiaruiyang.github.io/news_feed_demo/

 Here are the steps to run the application: